 At The Cider Farm we spent 13 years grafting and growing true cider apples organically to produce our ciders and cider brandy.
 True cider apples have tannins or acids, if not both, like a wine grape has.
-Clearly, buying or growing table fruit would have been a quicker, simpler path to producing these products, but we are seeking the finest quality.
-While our first three years of harvest are dedicated to our brandy, we devoted part of our 2014 harvest to support a cider release in 2015.
-We make our ciders worth the time invested in them.
+Clearly, buying or growing table fruit would have been a quicker, simpler path to producing our products, but we are seeking the finest quality.
+While our first three years of harvest were dedicated to our brandy, we devoted part of our 2014 harvest to support a cider release in 2015 and expanded that with our 2015 harvest.
+We bring you those ciders now.
+We make our ciders worth the time invested in them!

-If you visit Farmhouse Taverns in Chicago or Evanston, as well as their Farm Bar in Chicago’s Lakeview neighborhood, and ask for the Farmhouse ciders you are drinking our cider since we private label cider for them.
+If you visit Farmhouse Taverns in Chicago or Evanston, as well as their Farm Bar in Chicago’s Lakeview neighborhood (on West Wellington Ave.), and ask for the Farmhouse ciders, you are drinking cider that we private label for them.

 About Our Ciders

 All apples in our five ciders are certified organic.

 - Our Classic Dry Cider includes a blend of five English cider apples, all known for their tannin profiles.
 These tannic apples give the cider complexity and mouthfeel unlike any table apple.
 These apples are Major, Kingston Black, Somerset Redstreak, Chisel Jersey and Dabinett.
 The base apple is Liberty, a tart apple developed by Cornell University, that gives the cider the acids and sugars needed to blend with the tannins.

 - Tremlett’s is a blend of Tremlett’s Bitter– an English cider apple that lives up to its name!– with the tart and aromatic Priscilla apple.

 - Our Oak-Aged Cider was aged for 2 months in medium-toast American oak and untoasted French oak, with 20% of the cider aged in our Apple Brandy barrel from our 2015 Brandy release.